evidhai/notes-techpechu-com/pages/CodePipeline.md

 - #+BEGIN_WARNING
   Remember [[CodeBuild]]- Artifacts and CodePipeline Artifacts are not same.
 CodePipeline generates Artifacts on each stage and will be stored in [[S3]]
   #+END_WARNING
+- runorder #exam-revise
+	- Stages are executed sequential or parallel based on the runorder -